GoogleCloudDataproc/spark-bigquery-connector/README.md

 | Scala 2.12 | `com.google.cloud.spark:spark-bigquery-with-dependencies_2.12:0.32.2` |
 | Scala 2.11 | `com.google.cloud.spark:spark-bigquery-with-dependencies_2.11:0.29.0`              |

+### Specifying the  Spark BigQuery connector version in a Dataproc cluster

+The version can be specified using `--metadata SPARK_BQ_CONNECTOR_VERSION=${next-release-tag}` while creating the cluster.

+Note : Image 2.1 already comes with the spark-bigquery-connector and using `--jars` while running the job will not override the version.

+For spark serverless, the version can be specified using `dataproc.sparkBqConnector.version` property i.e.
+`--properties dataproc:dataproc.sparkBqConnector.version=${next-release-tag}`

 ## Hello World Example

 You can run a simple PySpark wordcount against the API without compilation by running